 Next you melt the chocolate.
 We use two pots for a makeshift double boiler, which works quite well.
 Click here for directions on how to do it.

-We let the chocolate candies get firm in the fridge before taking them out and rapping them, individually, with Saran Wrap.
+We let the chocolate candies get firm in the fridge before taking them out and wrapping them, individually, with Saran Wrap.
 We use pretty ribbons to tie off the tops.
 I’d say we usually make over a hundred each year, enough to fill up one basket per household.
-We have so much fun making them for everyone, alhumdulilah.

 *A Few Helpful Tips